Reviews

 Image credit: Lenovo

-The Lenovo ThinkPad X1 Yoga Gen 6 can seamlessly switch from a laptop to a tablet, many thanks to its 360-degree hinge.
+The Lenovo ThinkPad X1 Yoga Gen 6 can seamlessly switch from a laptop to a tablet, thanks to its 360-degree hinge.

 ThinkPad X1 Yoga Gen 6 display